-• Momentary Contact -- The Egress Delay starts to count when the egress button is momentarily pressed.
-Output 1

-Holding Contact -- The user MUST hold the egress button in contact for the whole period of the Egress Delay time until Output 1 activates.
-If the egress button is released before the end of the Egress Delay, the timer will stop to count and reset
+- Momentary Contact -- The Egress Delay starts to count when the egress button is momentarily pressed.
+Output 1 activates automatically (door is released) when the delay time reaches. - Holding Contact -- The user MUST hold the egress button in contact for the whole period of the Egress Delay time until Output 1 activates.
+If the egress button is released before the end of the Egress Delay, the timer will stop to count and reset.